alexander-lamdan/40-css-projects/projects/Music_label/README.md

-# Blog CSS project
+# Music label CSS project
-This is the blog CSS project.
+This is the music label CSS project.